Recently, two consecutive nights of sleep vanished into the maw of an autistic child’s dreams.

 Mickey Mouse (his plush) and he were sailing on his bed in the ocean.
 Suddenly, Mickey began to choke and turn blue, red and then purple.
 Mickey swelled up and fell in the water.
 Worst of all–he tearfully told me—Mickey’s face changed emotion.
 Mickey went from happy to sad.

 The next morning, he refused breakfast.
 He shook with clenched, white fists, begging to stay home.
 He wailed as I buckled him into his bus seat.
 Crystalyn and his para-educators worked to ease his anxiety over returning to Hardy’s afternoon kindergarten class.

 Weeks later, the incident still resonates.
 Mickey Mouse has been consigned to the attic.
 The sight of yogurt tubes no longer upset Liev, but no amount of persuasion will get him to eat one.
 Yesterday, he jogged and jumped around the gross motor room, outlining plans to keep Hardy safe.
 “I don’t want to hurt a friend, ever,” he stated matter-of-factly.

 Autism and Empathy

 The issue in autism is not a lack of empathy, but rather a profound over-abundance of it.
 The terror of harming another person caused my son deep, psychic unrest.
-Tyoma thinks and cares about Hardy.
+Liev thinks and cares about Hardy.
 He will enforce class rules to keep Hardy safe.
-One day Tyoma will generalize this event, making his own rules, lists and schedules for a safer, more orderly world.
+One day Liev will generalize this event, making his own rules, lists and schedules for a safer, more orderly world.

 His nascent social consciousness must be recognized and nurtured.
 It is easy to mistake a flat or negative affect for indifference or egoism.
 An autistic person’s emotional sensitivity can cause retreat–a coping mechanism to protect an over-sensitive self.
 I must guide my son to reap benefits from his emotional gifts instead of being crushed by them.